juliocesar/dirg/README.md

 Install dirg:

 ```
-npm install https://github.com/juliocesar/dirg --save # will be on npm soon
+npm install https://github.com/juliocesar/dirg --save # Will be on npm soon.
 ```

 Require dirg in your `webpack.config.js`: